-The field Conflicts (enable fields in configuration mode) is only visible with the group-orientated DG/S 1.16.1.
-In the DG/S and the DALI devices, e.g. ballasts, the assignment of DALI devices in a lighting group as well as the scene membership information is stored.
+The field Conflicts (enable fields in configuration mode) is only visible with the group-oriented Gateway.
+In the Gateway and the DALI devices, e.g. ballasts, the assignment of DALI devices in a lighting group as well as the scene membership information is stored.

-Should the information concerning the group assignment in the DG/S and in the DALI devices diverge, this is indicated as a conflict.
+Should the information concerning the group assignment in the Gateway and in the DALI devices diverge, this is indicated as a conflict.

-In configuration mode it is possible to write the stored information from the DG/S into the DALI device via the respective DALI address, or inversely to transfer the information from the DALI devices into the DG/S. The transfer of the stored information from the DALI devices to the DG/S is necessary, for example, as soon as a DG/S is exchanged or replaced.
+In configuration mode it is possible to write the stored information from the Gateway into the DALI device via the respective DALI address, or inversely to transfer the information from the DALI devices into the Gateway.
+The transfer of the stored information from the DALI devices to the Gateway is necessary, for example, as soon as a Gateway is exchanged or replaced.
 Accordingly, the old system state can be easily re-established during conflict elimination using an ETS download which includes the parameterisation, through the transfer of the DALI group and scene assignments.
 A prerequisite is that the DALI addresses of the DALI devices have not changed.